Skip to main content

 Asuri, Prashanth

-Dr. Prashanth Asuri joined the Bioengineering faculty at Santa Clara University in Fall 2011 after holding research positions in academia and industry.
-Dr. Asuri earned his Ph.D. in Chemical and Biological Engineering from Rensselaer Polytechnic Institute and M.B.A. with a focus on Leading Innovative Organizations from Santa Clara University.
-His research efforts focus on the design and development of biomaterial-based in vitro platforms to understand complex in vivo phenomena, and he has published over 50 journal articles, conference proceedings, and book chapters.
-He teaches undergraduate and graduate courses on topics related to biomaterials, tissue engineering, and healthcare innovation.
-Dr. Asuri also serves as the Director of School of Engineering's Healthcare Innovation and Design Program that partners with industry to empower students to discover, innovate, and address complex challenges within healthcare.
+Dr. Prashanth Asuri joined the Bioengineering faculty at Santa Clara University in Fall 2011 after holding research positions in both academia and industry.
+He earned his Ph.D. in Chemical and Biological Engineering from Rensselaer Polytechnic Institute and an M.B.A. with a focus on Leading Innovative Organizations from Santa Clara University.
+Dr. Asuri also serves as the Director of the School of Engineering’s Healthcare Innovation and Design Program, which partners with industry to empower students to discover, innovate, and address complex healthcare challenges.
+His current work centers on training and empowering students, professionals, and industry teams for success in healthcare innovation, with publications and presentations on scalable workforce development initiatives, strengthening industry–academia engagement, and the application of innovation strategies in industry.

 Undergraduate Courses